This article walks you through how to create Playbooks, along with some examples of when Playbooks could be used.

 - Status: Select the options Active or Inactive from the Status dropdown list.

-- Company & Relationship Status: Select the desired status from the Company & Relationship Status dropdown.
+- Company & Relationship Type: Select the desired status from the Company & Relationship Type dropdown.

 - CTA Type: Select the desired CTA Type from the CTA dropdown list.